zhlmmc/gbox-demo-youtube/README.md

 ## API Key

-Make sure to replace `"gbox-yrt59uQslL8XUTJ679uzaAOd9L1EUIxiRlFVFWHLvxwPwnadjz"` with your actual gbox API key from [gbox.run](https://gbox.run).
+Make sure to replace `"gbox-api-key"` with your actual gbox API key from [gbox.run](https://gbox.run).

 ## Notes